omarismail-cs/marvel-character-predictor/README.md

 This project explores whether a Marvel character’s physical stats can help predict if they’re **good** or **bad**.
 It walks through the complete data science workflow — from cleaning and preprocessing data all the way to training and evaluating a machine learning model.

 ## Dataset
-The dataset comes from Kaggle’s *Marvel Characters Info*.
+The dataset comes from Kaggle.
 It includes character details like height, weight, publisher, and alignment.

 ## Process Workflow
 1. **Data Loading & Initial Cleaning**